Why the crossing matters

 When the environment changes—a layoff, an opportunity, a threshold—the heuristic becomes active resistance.
 But it doesn't feel like resistance.
 It feels like wisdom.
 The person is stuck, and the thing holding them is wearing the face of their best quality.

 At no point in this arc did the person do anything wrong.
 The degradation is a structural outcome of legitimate success sustained over time.
+The quality doesn't vanish—it gets displaced, still present but no longer in the seat it once held, which is why naming it tends to produce recognition rather than a blank look.
 This removes blame and replaces it with diagnosis.

 The Five Disguises of Resistance™